A senior couple stands together on a bridge outdoors.

 • Complex coronary artery bypass graft

 Your doctor may recommend this surgery if narrowing or blockages in one or more of your coronary arteries (coronary artery disease) reduce the flow of oxygen-rich blood to your heart.
 This surgery, also known as coronary artery bypass graft surgery (CABG, pronounced “cabbage”), restores normal blood flow by using a healthy blood vessel taken from your leg, arm, or chest to create a detour around the problem area.
 It’s not uncommon to bypass two, three, or more coronary arteries during surgery.
 You may have heard this called double or triple bypass.
-This surgery is one of the most common heart surgeries our cardiac surgeons perform.
+This surgery is one of the most common heart surgeries our cardiac surgeons do.

 • Heart valve surgery

-Heart valve surgery encompasses a group of procedures to treat heart valve disease.
+Heart valve surgery encompasses a group of surgeries to treat heart valve disease.
 Along with traditional open surgical techniques to repair or replace the mitral valve, tricuspid valve, pulmonary valve, and aortic valve, we offer minimally invasive replacement methods.

-Our heart surgeons collaborate with the structural heart interventional cardiologists to discuss and analyze all patients’ conditions based on the severity of their disease, age, and overall health to determine the best treatment approach for their unique condition.
+Our heart surgeons collaborate with the structural heart interventional cardiologists to discuss and analyze all persons’ conditions based on the severity of their disease, age, and overall health to determine the best treatment approach for their unique condition.

 Minimally invasive treatment options